AbanteAI/LoCoDiff-bench/.mentat/README.md

    - `--model MODEL_NAME`: The model identifier to benchmark (e.g., `anthropic/claude-3.7-sonnet:thinking`)
    - `--benchmark-run-dir BENCHMARK_DIR`: The benchmark directory (e.g., `locodiff-250425`)

-3. **Handling API errors**: If any benchmarks encounter API errors, rerun the script after completion:
+3. **Handling API errors**: If any benchmarks encounter API errors or technical failures (not model output failures), rerun the script after completion:
    ```
    python benchmark_pipeline/2_run_benchmark.py --concurrency 1 --num-runs -1 --model MODEL_NAME --benchmark-run-dir BENCHMARK_DIR
    ```

-   It will automatically retry only the failed benchmarks.
+   The script will automatically detect and retry only the benchmarks that had API errors or were not completed due to technical issues.
+It will NOT retry benchmarks where the model produced incorrect output (those are considered completed runs with failed results).

 4. **Generate visualization pages** (step 3 in the pipeline) after the benchmark is complete:
    ```